More efficient planning rules

-VicSmart is a fast-track planning assessment process for straightforward, low impact development proposals.
+VicSmart is a 10-day fast-track planning assessment process for straightforward, low impact development proposals.
 It was introduced in 2014.

 Improving zones, overlays and particular provisions

-The overlays in the Victorian Planning Provisions (VPP) and local schedules to these overlays are sometimes inconsistent, and even contradictory.
+The overlays in the Victoria Planning Provisions (VPP) and local schedules to these overlays are sometimes inconsistent, and even contradictory.
 This is particularly problematic on sites with multiple overlays.
 Increased uncertainty and confusion – especially about whether a permit is required – has reduced public confidence in the planning system.

 - reduce duplication

-- limit permit triggers
+- limit permit trigger

-- better facilitate government policy
+- more effectively implement government policy

 Simplifying the state's zones and overlays will also provide flexibility to cope with future innovation and changes in land use.